 Our weakest conker was the one soaked in vinegar for 2 minutes and strongest the one soaked in vinegar and baked for 5 minutes.
 I would’ve expected the control to have been the weakest as it hadn’t been hardened at all, but this anomoly could be down to one of the variables above.

-Do let us know how your results turn out if you try it at home.
+Do let us know how your results turn out if you try this conker investigation at home.

 Leave a Reply